 Sometimes, you need to create your own village.

-In my last post, I talked about a beautiful story about God showing up in church last Sunday.
+In a previous post, I talked about a beautiful story about God showing up in church last Sunday.
 I had asked him to show up and be present to me beyond the scripture and songs.
-That’s where I witnessed mom to mom assistance in all it’s glory.
+That’s where I witnessed mom to mom assistance in all its glory.
 It moved me to tears and really got me thinking about how it takes a village to raise kids.

 But sometimes, we have to create our own village.

 One of the best pieces of advice I have ever received from a good friend and mentor was this: if you can’t get what you need from the group you are in, BE IT yourself.
 Create what you need.
 I’ve been able to apply this in more places in my life than business.
 The most recent change I’ve made is in my idea of child care and available help for my kids.
 Because I don’t know about you, but I simply cannot do it alone.
 I’m a better mom when I can run errands without my children with me every time.
 I’m a better wife when we get away from them and I can actually think a full thought and darn it, I’m a better ME when I have some time to be alone and recharge.

 I wanted to share with you some mindset shifts and changes that I needed to make to get the village help I craved.

 - Communicate your needs.
 I know I am a better person when I have time away from my kids.
 But guess what?
 No one around me can read my mind!
 So even though I was at my limit on the inside, no one around me knew I needed help because I kept a grin and bear it face on.
 I had to start communicating with my husband, with the kids’ grandparents, and with neighbors/friends/babysitters.
 I had to start asking for help and not being too proud when I was at my limit.
 This is also still a work in progress for me!